ChrstphrHll/npc_gen/students/Gianesia Onvyr.md

 year: 6
 guild: Burk
 partyID: 29
+tags:
+- Dwarf
+- Monk
+- Protection
+- 6th
+- Burk
 ---
 # Gianesia Onvyr
 ---
 ### Description
 - 6th year Dwarf Monk in Burk
-- straight blonde hair that's loose around the shoulders, Amber eyes, and Light skin
+- straight blonde hair that's loose around the shoulders, Blue eyes, and Light skin
 - Is Humorous and Opportunistic, and has Competition as their ideal

 ### Organizations